summaryInfo/nsst/README.md

 Use TERM=xterm.
 The only unimplemented thing I encountered so far is unimplemented title stack.
 There are other missing escape sequences, but they are not generally used (and still would be eventually implemented).

-To change all settings edit file `config.c`

 Works well with [Iosevka](https://github.com/be5invis/Iosevka) font.
-To make other fonts look better try changing intercharecter distance.

-Colors and background opacity are can be customized through xrdb
+(Set font spacing to -1.)
+Multiple fonts could be loaded by enumerating them in parameter:

+    Nsst.font: Iosevka-13:style=Thin,MaterialDesignIcons-13

+All options are now available though Xrmdb and command line arguments.

 ## Dependencies
 ### Build
 	* pkg-config
-	* GNU make
+	* GNU make or BSD make
-	* C99 compatible comiler
+	* C11 compatible comiler

 ### Runtime
 	* xcb-util